 Chairman Powell asked how National Grid keeps finding new innovative programs, offerings and ideas, and how the C-Team helps with this process.
 Ms. Henschel offered to bring some experts from National Grid to one of the Council meetings and have a presentation on how the company innovates.

 John Richards then went over the Q3 2017 Electric and Gas sector results comparing them to 2016 results.
 Laura Rodormer gave a brief overview of the highlights from the residential sector, which included the Greenridge Housing Developments, Income Eligible Benefits, Lighting Sector Transformation and HVAC Upstream Product additions.
 Mona Chandra gave an overview of the commercial sector highlights, which included Large Commercial Retrofit, Small Business Direct Install and Demand Response Pilots in 2017 in both the C&I and Residential sectors.

+Mr. Osada noted that the reported actual costs are below the planned costs.
+He added that if National Grid made more accurate cost estimates from the beginning, he believes the energy efficiency charge can be lowered to achieve the same energy savings goals.

 National Grid Sustainability Hub

 Ms. Rodormer gave a presentation on National Grid’s newly opened Sustainability Hub located inside the Dunkin Donuts Center.
 National Grid hopes this Hub will help people to learn about energy, be more engaged with National Grid’s programs, and be inspired to take action.
 Ms. Rodormer informed the Council that their grand-opening had been rescheduled due to the recent storm, but the Company will send out information once they have a new grand-opening date.
 Mr. Magliocchetti asked if there is some marketing information about the Hub that he can send out to Lifespan.
 Ms. Rodormer and Mr. McAteer expressed gratitude for this support and will will follow up with Mr. Magliocchetti directly.
 Mr.Osada then asked if the Hub is going to be advertised on tv and what the cost of the hub was.
 Ms. Rodormer replied that the Hub is going to be part of the Energy Expo, will be featured on TV ads, and other marketing campaigns are also being considered.
-She added that the total cost for design and construction was about $250,000.
+She added that the total cost for design and construction was about $250,000 and $370,000 for annual maintenance cost.

 National Grid Customer Site Visits